DiatomDAO/diatom-monorepo/README.md

 ### diatom-webapp

-The [diatom webapp](packages/diatom-webapp) is the frontend for interacting with Noun auctions as hosted at [diatom.wtf](https://diatom.wtf).
+The [diatom webapp](packages/diatom-webapp) is the frontend for interacting with Diatom auctions as hosted at [diatom.wtf](https://diatom.wtf).

 ## Quickstart